CHC30212 Certificate III in Aged Care

 - HLTAP301B Recognise healthy body systems in a health care context

-- CHCCS305C Assist clients with medication
+- CHCCS305C Assist clients with medication (face to face unit)

 - CHCCS400C Work within a relevant legal and ethical framework